The Impact of Question Framing on the Performance of Automatic Occupation Coding: Abstract

 \section{Abstract}

-Occupational data play a vital role in research, official statistics, and policymaking, yet their collection and accurate classification remain a persistent challenge.
+Occupational data play a vital role in research, official statistics, and policymaking, yet their collection and accurate classification remain a challenge.
 This study investigates the effects of occupational question wording on data variability and the performance of automatic coding tools.
-Through a series of survey experiments conducted and replicated in Germany, we tested two widely-used occupational question formats: one focusing on ``job title'' (\textit{Berufsbezeichnung}) and another on ``occupational tasks'' (\textit{berufliche Tätigkeit}).
-Our analysis reveals that automatic coding tools, such as CASCOT and OccuCoDe, exhibit significant sensitivity to the form and origin of the data.
-Specifically, these tools performed more efficiently when coding responses to the job title question format compared to the occupational task format.
-Additionally, we found that including examples of main tasks and duties in the questions led respondents to provide more detailed but less linguistically diverse responses.
-This reduced diversity may negatively affect the precision of automatic coding.
-These findings highlight the importance of tailoring automatic coding tools to the specific structure and origin of the data they are applied to.
-We emphasize the need for further research to optimize question design and coding tools for greater accuracy and applicability in occupational data collection.
+We conducted and replicated a split-ballot survey experiment in Germany using two common occupational question formats: one focusing on “job title” (\textit{Berufsbezeichnung}) and another on “\textit{berufliche Tätigkeit}” (loosely translated as occupation or occupational task).
+Our analysis reveals that automatic coding tools, such as CASCOT and OccuCoDe, exhibit sensitivity to the form and origin of the data.
+Specifically, these tools were more efficient when coding responses to the job title question format than the occupational task format, suggesting a potential way to improve the respective questions for many German surveys.
+In a subsequent “detailed tasks and duties” question, providing a guiding example prompted respondents to give longer answers without broadening the range of unique words they used.
+These findings highlight the importance of harmonising survey questions and and ensuring that automatic coding tools are robust to differences in question wording.
+Further research is needed to optimise question design and coding tools for greater accuracy and applicability in occupational data collection.